 How To Clean Out Your Attic:

 When it comes to your belongings, begin by going through old boxes.
 For items with no sentimental or practical purposes, consider whether or not it could go.
-By avoiding a cluttered attic, you can decrease the amount of dirt and dust buildup while discouraging pests from finding a place to nest.
+By avoiding a cluttered attic, you can decrease the amount of dirt and dust buildup while discouraging animals from finding a place to nest.
 Sweep out or vacuum up the dust and dirt that has likely formed a film across all horizontal surfaces in your attic.
 Without this important first step in your attic clean out, the sealing and insulation will not be as beneficial or effective.

 2. Seal Your Attic:

 While you’re up there, inspect the condition of the walls, corners, and floor for any signs of cracks or holes.
-Moisture, bugs, and pests can easily find their way into your attic through these tiny gaps.
+Moisture, bugs, and animals can easily find their way into your attic through these tiny gaps.
 Air that is allowed to freely circulate in your attic allows moisture to seep into your attic’s contents and insulation.

 How To Identify Unsealed Areas: